 Marrakech (or Marrakesh) is the most visited place in Morocco, which is the most visited country in Africa.
-Fly comfortably on board of a private jet, which can take you there safe and sound.
+Fly comfortably on board of a private jet that can take you there safe and sound.

 The former imperial city places its origin back to the Berber Empire, with the typical labyrinth of small shops where the flourishing souks (marketplaces) sell traditional goods such as carpets, spices, food, clothes, shoes, pottery and jewelry.

 The name Marrakech comes from the Berber: “murr akush” that means “the land of God.”
 A second version of the legend says that the name comes from the Arabic “murra kish “instead, that means “pass by quickly”, a warning to travelers for thieves and wild animals.